 Why should I study English Language?

 English students are critical thinkers, they are empathetic and can view the world in different ways.
 They are analytical, they are creative, and they can express their opinions thoughtfully.
 All are key and valued skills as you leave school and enter the wider world.

+How will I learn?

 Lessons will vary between studying a wide variety of Fiction extracts, Non-fiction texts, as well as creative writing.
 You will learn through class discussion, exploration of texts, multimedia approaches, creative writing, group work and independent study.

 There are two exams at the end of Year 11.
 These are divided into Fiction and Non-Fiction, with reading and writing sections both 50% of the GCSE.

-- Paper 1: Explorations in Creative Reading and Writing - Paper 2: Writers' Viewpoints and Perspectives - Non-Exam Unit Spoken Language presentation: You will take part in a presentation.
+- Paper 1: Explorations in Creative Reading and Writing

+- Paper 2: Writers' Viewpoints and Perspectives

+- Non-Exam Unit Spoken Language presentation: You will take part in a presentation.
 This awards you a separate grade at Pass, Merit, or Distinction.

+Progression-where could this course take me?

+Qualification Names CCST

+Key Facts at a glance

 Qualification Name: GCSE English

 Language

+Qualification Type: GCSE

 Assessment: 100% Exam

+Examination Board: AQA

+EBacc Subject: Yes

-Further Information: See Mrs Hough-
+Further Information: Mrs Houghton

-ton

 English is a key skill essential to prepare you for life beyond school and is a core subject needed for many college courses.

 You could study English Language at A Level leading on to an English based, Linguistics, or Humanities degree.

 A GCSE English pass can also lead you to an array of A Level courses including Law, Psychology, History, Theatre Studies, Politics and more.
 English is a gateway to a wide variety of careers across many fields.